FlyingCow31/projectshadow/README.md

 - [ ]  Add the first level
+- [x]  Add movements to the character
-- [ ]  Add movements to the character
+- [ ]  Add good movements to the character (including sliding, etc.)
+- [ ]  Add a trail with the trail component and uncheck "emitting" to control it with the dash script
 - [ ]  Well... add a character
 - [ ]  Add 3 types of monsters:
 > Worms : just worms, they annoy the player by jumping on him and slowing him, have like 10HP and deal 1 damage.